wjzhengsh/blockchain/howto/ibp-console-create-app.md

 If you want to continue to use your existing smart contract and application code, or use the other Fabric SDK languages provided by the Hyperledger community, you can use the [low level Fabric SDK APIs](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-low-level) to connect to your network.

-## Register an application identity
+## Registering an application identity
 {: #ibp-console-app-identities}

 Applications need to sign the transactions they submit to {{site.data.keyword.blockchainfull_notm}} nodes, and attach a public key that is used by nodes to verify that the transactions are being sent by the proper party.
 This ensures that transactions are submitted by the organizations that have permission to participate.